 ‘Would a gas stove do?’

 I don’t know.
 Would a witch’s spell be effective if she used a microwave instead of a cauldron?
-There is something primeval about fire: it can reach into our soul, it can entrance us.
+There is something primeval about fire.
 It can destroy or purify.
 It’s the stuff of rituals.
 So, a gas stove may not do.
 (But you can try it.)